More Expressive Attention with Negative Weights: Enhanced Expressiveness of : A Mechanistic Interpretability Perspective

-Representational collapse~\cite{liu-etal-2020-understanding,xie2023residualtransformerdualresidual} refers to that the representations at many positions become similar as the Transformer model goes deeper. \citet{barbero2024transformersneedglassesinformation} proposed an explanation for this issue, suggesting that earlier input tokens have more information paths to the final position compared to later tokens.
-As a result, the information from earlier tokens ``over-squashed'' into the representation at the final position, which is used for next-token prediction.
-This over-squashing causes representational collapse, leading Transformer models to struggle with distinguishing contexts that differ only slightly.
+Transformer models suffer from the issue of representational collapse.
+Initially, \citet{liu-etal-2020-understanding} and \citet{xie2023residualtransformerdualresidual} described representational collapse as the high similarity of representations between consecutive layers.
+They attributed this issue to normalization layers and optimizers.
+Later, \citet{barbero2024transformers} broadened the definition, identifying another form of representational collapse that occurs within the same layer, where the representations of tokens at different positions become increasingly similar as model depth increases.
+They explain this by suggesting that earlier tokens have more information pathways to the final position than later tokens, leading to the ``over-squashing'' of information from earlier tokens into the final representation.
+This over-squashing causes representational collapse, making it difficult for Transformer models to distinguish between contexts that differ only slightly.
+Since the latter form of representational collapse is attributed to the attention mechanism—central to the focus of this paper—we adopt the definition of representational collapse as presented in \cite{barbero2024transformers}.

-We demonstrate that Transformer models using \name\ are more robust to representational collapse than those using softmax attention.
-This improvement may be attributed to the negative weights reducing the number of effective information paths from earlier tokens to later positions, thereby mitigating the degree of over-squashing.

-To assess the extent of representational collapse in a Transformer-based language model, we evaluate two tasks.
-In Task 1, ``Finding a Zero,'' the model processes two input sequences: the first consists of $n+1$ ones, and the second consists of $n$ ones with a leading zero.
-Following \citet{barbero2024transformersneedglassesinformation}, we compute the $L_{+\infty}$ norm of the differences between the representations at the final positions of the two sequences.
-A larger $L_{+\infty}$ norm indicates that the model more effectively distinguishes between the two contexts, reflecting less representational collapse.
-Task 2, ``Counting Ones,'' follows a similar evaluation process.
+To evaluate representational collapse in Transformer-based language models, we employ two tasks, as shown in Figure~\ref{fig:oversquash-task}.
+Task 1 ``Finding a Zero'' involves processing two input sequences.
+The first sequence consists of \( n + 1 \) ones, while the second begins with a zero followed by \( n \) ones, where \( n \) varies.
+Given an \( n \), let \( \mathbf{y}^{n}_{1} \) and \( \mathbf{y}^{n}_{2} \) represent the output vectors at the final position of the last layer for the first and second inputs, respectively.
+A higher value of \( L_{+\infty} \)-norm of their difference indicates that the model is better at distinguishing between the two similar contexts, reflecting reduced representational collapse~\cite{barbero2024transformers}.
+In this paper, we report the relative \( L_{+\infty} \)-norm, defined as:

-We evaluate our trained 141M models using \name\ and softmax attention, respectively.
-The value of $n$ is set to 200, 400, 600, 800, 1000, and 2000, respectively.